Fiach-Dubh/BITCOIN-YouTube/README.md

 Audience Donations:
 a static lightning network QR code can be used by contributers to recieve donations from the audience.
 ZBD.gg is a great wallet for this function.
 Just don't over solicit fo donations, it's cringe.

-Donations to the channels donation links can be tracked using tally.coin for auditability and feedback.
+Donations to the channel will be tracked using tally.coin for auditability and feedback: https://tallycoin.app/@bitcoinallcaps/bitcoin-youtube-tip-page-av5s8l/

+Funds raised will be used to cover channel expenses, and to issue grants to contributers who need to purchase hardware such as mics, cameras or video editing software.
+Priority for these grants will be given to developers first.

+Video Editing Collaberation:

+Bitcoin experts, developers and other contributers may also want to make an "Issues" request to have their video edited to include animations, graphics or to improve audio, video and/or pacing of the video.
+Other contributers may then be able to help add these elements to collaberativly build high quality and engaging content.

 Revenue Sharing: